A refreshing take on the electric toothbrush.

 - Charges via a proprietary USB cable

-- Battery feedback given via LED on base of brush
+- Battery feedback is given via LED on the base of the brush

 - Flashing white light, power is low